 Oub Kham Museum information

 Guided tours (available in English) are obligatory and include a walk through a gilded artificial cave holding several Buddha statues, complete with disco lights and fake torches!
-The grounds of the museum are equally kitschy, and include a huge golden naga statue (a mythical serpentlike being with magical powers) and countless waterfalls and fountains.
-Truly an equal parts bizarre and enlightening experience.
+The grounds of the museum are equally kitschy and include a huge golden naga statue (a mythical serpent-like being with magical powers), waterfalls and fountains.
+An equal parts bizarre and enlightening experience.